 There are certain things that are worth knowing when it comes to NEFT and RTGS.

-Not like a normal transaction, while you pay, everything has to be tallied in order to get your transaction successful.
+Not like a normal transaction, while you pay, everything has to be tallied in order to make your transaction successful.
 What it means is the name of the beneficiary, and the account number have to be matched only then your transaction would get through it.

 But here in the case of RTGS and NEFT, only the account number does matter.
 Whether the beneficiary names are given properly or not, if the account number is okay then the transaction will get through.

 So, you have got to be very careful while initiating this kind of transaction.
-Once it is transferred to the wrong account, then it may take days to get your fund refunded.
+Once it is transferred to the wrong account, it may take days to get your fund refunded.

 It is advisable to double-check all the details before hitting the final button.